ViciousSquid/diceroll/README.md

 ____

-This library and API were specifically designed for and alongside the **Adventure!** *Interactive story engine* : https://github.com/ViciousSquid/Adventure
+This API was custom-designed for use in the **Adventure!** *Interactive story engine* : https://github.com/ViciousSquid/Adventure